aquilax1/Plex-Media-Server-Updater/README.md

 For this reason there is also a XML file, which is a Windows scheduler task, to easily set up the automatic update process.
 Because this "software" doesn't have an installer, the script can be saved everywhere on the hard disk, therefore the only change that has to be made to the Windows scheduler task is the working directory, which is where the script has been saved.
 If you save the script in the Plex media server folder (C:\Program Files (x86)\Plex), where I have saved it, you don't have to modify the working directory of the Windows scheduler task.
 The task is configured to output the script execution in a log file, it is a simple output to a log file, thus the log file will grow indefinitely.
-This could be a problem, if the task is execute to often, the default execution interval in once a week, which shouldn't be a problem for the next 10 years.
+This could be a problem but only after many years, because in the case that there isn't a newer version, the output in the log file is just one line, namely "No new version available to install".